 # 2 – Labrador Retriever

-Labradors can match huskies in terms of their energy levels and their exercise requirements, which means that they can play with your husky for long stretches of time.
-Though Labradors require obedient training, the training itself is not very taxing or time-taking due to their high intelligence.
+Labradors can match huskies in terms of their energy levels and exercise requirements, which means that they can play with your husky for a long time.
+Though Labradors require obedient training, the training is not very taxing or time-consuming due to their high intelligence.

 # 3 – German Shepherd